zetwhite/Embedded_GameController/README.md

 ### some note
 - Bluetooth communication is used to connect pc(linux) and controller(stm32).
-- For implementing pc console game, we used Cpp language ncurses library.
+- To implement pc console game, we used Cpp language and ncurses library.
 - In stm32 board, sensor inputs like button and joystick movement are handled by interrupt handler.
 - We added a sensitivity level setup page for players.
 Because required tilt sensitivity is different by each game.
 <img src="readme_img/화면흐름도.drawio.png"  width="400">